Dani Iglesias

-Daniel "Dani" Iglesias Gago (born 17 July 1995) is a Spanish footballer who plays for FC Dinamo București as an attacking midfielder or a winger.
+Daniel "Dani" Iglesias Gago (born 17 July 1995) is a Spanish professional footballer who plays as a midfielder for Liga II club Sepsi OSK.

 Club career

 Born in Santiago de Compostela, Galicia, Iglesias was a youth product of local Deportivo de La Coruña.
 He made his debuts as a senior with the reserves, representing the side in the fourth division.

-Iglesias made his official debut for the Galicians' first team on 24 August 2013, playing the last 13 minutes in a 0–1 home defeat against Córdoba CF in the second level championship.
-On 31 July 2015 he rescinded his contract, with Depor having an option to re-sign him until 2018, and signed a four-year deal with Deportivo Alavés on 11 August.
+Iglesias made his official debut for the Galicians' first team on 24 August 2013, playing the last 13 minutes in a 1–0 home defeat against Córdoba CF in the second level championship.
+On 31 July 2015, he rescinded his contract, with Depor having an option to re-sign him until 2018, and signed a four-year deal with Deportivo Alavés on 11 August.

-On 1 September 2015 Iglesias was loaned to CD Guadalajara, in a season-long deal.
+On 1 September 2015, Iglesias was loaned to CD Guadalajara, in a season-long deal.

 Following a loan to Istra 1961 in the 2018–19 season, Iglesias transferred to Rijeka in July 2019.